luisCisneros/yts-downloader/README.md

 ## About
 You may wonder, what's the advantage between using this program and visiting the official website.
 Well, the main advantage is that you can download several torrent files with just one action.

 The idea for making this program came up because, while browsing [YTS YIFY](https://yts.ag/), I was looking for action movies with a score 8+ and there were more than 100 results.
 Due to it wasn't practical going one by one and downloading each torrent file, I thought "there has to be a better way to download several files", and this program was the result.
+Also, this project helped me to put in practice JavaFX, which IMO is far better than Swing or AWT.

-Fun story: during the final phase of v1.0 of this program, while visiting [YTS YIFY](https://yts.ag/), I saw something on the bottom of the page that I haven't been aware of before... a link to their API docs.
+**Fun story:** during the final phase of v1.0 of this program, while visiting [YTS YIFY](https://yts.ag/), I saw something on the bottom of the page that I haven't been aware of before... a link to their API docs.
 I made this whole thing using a bot that goes to each page of results and parses the html code to extract the data relevant to the movie, because I didn't know there was an open API :sweat_smile:.
 Maybe in a later version I'll incorporate the API functionality...

 ## Features
 - Download multiple torrent files just by pressing one button.